 Roger's Weavingboard is a small, multi-size, multi-shape pin loom.
 Made on a solid board rather than a frame, the removable pins can be placed in the snug-fit holes to create the size and shape you want.
 The square, triangle, or rectangle shapes are good for continuous strand weaving, but could be used for other weaving styles.
+You could make quilt patterns with one of these.

 An 8"/4" weavingboard with 1/4" pin spacing.
 This board is made of oak veneer plywood.
 I can also use melamine, a vinyl coated hardboard.
 Weavingboards of the 10" and smaller sizes can be made of solid oak wood.
 Looms come with sufficient nails to complete the largest square plus the large diagonal.
 You could weave two triangles and leave them on the weavingboard until the hypotenuse edges were stitched together.
 I have not tried this.
 Nails are not inserted for shipping.
 I use 15 guage stainless steel finish nails.